OctopusDeploy/docs/docs/octopus-rest-api/examples/releases/promote-release-not-in-destination.md

 description: An example script that will promote a release if it is not in the destination.
 ---

 This script demonstrates how to programmatically find the latest deployment in each environment and compare releases.
-If they don't match then promote the release tot he next environment.
+If they don't match then promote the release to the next environment.

 ## Usage